R2DN: Scalable Parameterization of Contracting and Lipschitz Recurrent Deep Networks: Introduction

-One particular architecture of interest is the \textit{recurrent equilibrium network} (REN) \cite{Revay++2023}.
-RENs are dynamic neural models consisting of a feedback interconnection between a linear time-invariant (LTI) system and a set of scalar activation functions (Fig.~\ref{fig:arch-ren}).
-The REN model class contains many common network architectures as special cases, including multi-layer perceptrons (MLPs), convolutional neural networks (CNNs), recurrent neural networks (RNNs), and residual networks (ResNet).
-RENs are designed to satisfy strong, incremental stability and robustness properties via contraction \cite{Lohmiller+Slotine1998} and integral quadratic constraints (IQCs) \cite{Megretski+Rantzer1997}, respectively.
-Specifically, RENs satisfy these properties \textit{by construction} via a direct parameterization | a surjective mapping from a vector of learnable parameters $\theta \in \R^N$ to the network weights and biases.
-The direct parameterization makes RENs compatible with standard tools in machine learning and optimization, such as stochastic gradient descent, as there is no need to impose additional, computationally-expensive constraints or stability analysis procedures during training.
-This has enabled their use in a range of tasks such as nonlinear system identification, observer design, and reinforcement learning \cite{Revay++2023,Wang++2022,Barbara++2023a,Furieri++2024}.
+Several neural architectures have been proposed to address these limitations by directly imposing constraints on the internal stability and input-output robustness of RNNs \cite{Manek+Kolter2019,Revay++2023,jaffe2024learning}.
+One particular architecture of interest is the \textit{recurrent equilibrium network} (REN) \cite{Revay++2023}, which is a feedback interconnection of a linear time-invariant (LTI) system and a set of scalar activation functions (Fig.~\ref{fig:arch-ren}).
+The REN model class contains many common network architectures as special cases, including multi-layer perceptrons (MLPs), convolutional neural networks (CNNs), and residual networks (ResNet).
+RENs are designed to satisfy strong internal stability and input-output robustness properties via contraction \cite{Lohmiller+Slotine1998} and integral quadratic constraints (IQCs) \cite{Megretski+Rantzer1997}, respectively.
+Specifically, these stability properties are guaranteed \textit{by construction} via a direct parameterization -- a surjective mapping from a vector of learnable parameters $\theta \in \R^N$ to the network weights and biases.
+The direct parameterization makes RENs compatible with off-the-shelf neural network training algorithms, and has enabled their use in a range of tasks such as nonlinear system identification \cite{Revay++2023,shakib2024parameterised}, observer design \cite{zheng2024novel,zheng2025robust}, reinforcement learning \cite{Barbara++2025c,Furieri++2024}, imitation learning \cite{soleimani2025contractive}, and power electronics \cite{feng2025computationally}.

-However, a key limitation of the REN architecture is the requirement to iteratively solve an equilibrium layer \cite{Bai++2019} every time the model is called.
-Typical equilibrium solvers (see \cite{Revay++2020}) require sequential computation and cannot leverage the massive parallelization on GPUs that would make it feasible to train large models.
-Moreover, the direct parameterization of the equilibrium layer in \cite{Revay++2023} does not allow the user to impose sparsity constraints.
-Instead, the number of learnable parameters scales quadratically with the number of neurons.
-This is acceptable for tasks which only need small models, but is prohibitively slow for large models.
-We seek to address this limitation while retaining the flexibility, internal stability, and robustness properties of RENs.
+However, a key limitation of the REN architecture is that calling the model requires iteratively solving an implicit equation for an equilibrium layer \cite{Bai++2019,Revay++2020}, which is computationally costly in control applications that demand frequent model inference on small input batches.
+Moreover, imposing structural sparsity within the REN parameterization is not straightforward, which further limits the scalability and design flexibility of these models.
+We seek to address these limitations while retaining the internal stability and input-output robustness properties of RENs.